100 Notable alumni of

 -

 Alan Robert is an American musician and comic book creator.
-He is known as the bassist for the alternative metal band Life of Agony, his work on his graphic novels Wire Hangers, Crawl to Me and Killogy, as well as his horror-themed adult coloring book series The Beauty of Horror.
+He is the bassist and main songwriter for the alternative metal band Life of Agony, whom he has played for since 1989.
+Robert is also known for his work on the graphic novels Wire Hangers, Crawl to Me, and Killogy, as well as the horror-themed adult coloring book series The Beauty of Horror.

 -